appreciated/vortex-crud/README.md

 # TurboCRUD (Current Working Title)
 <img width="100" alt="TurboCRUD Logo" src="./turbo-crud.png"/>

-TurboCRUD is a powerful framework designed to accelerate the development of CRUD-style applications using Vaadin Flow.
-By offering a high-level abstraction layer, it allows developers to rapidly build and customize applications while maintaining the flexibility and control Vaadin Flow provides for more advanced use cases.
-TurboCRUD is built with extensibility in mind, making it easy to adapt and expand features as project requirements evolve.
+TurboCRUD is a framework engineered to speed up the development of CRUD-style applications with Vaadin Flow.
+By introducing a high-level abstraction layer, it empowers developers to quickly build and customize applications while retaining the flexibility for more complex use cases.
+Designed with extensibility at its core, TurboCRUD makes it simple to adapt and expand features as project needs evolve.

-TurboCRUD is not a replacement for Vaadin Flow but rather an extension that streamlines repetitive tasks, helping developers focus on application-specific logic and customization.
+Rather than replacing Vaadin Flow, TurboCRUD enhances it by streamlining repetitive tasks and promoting reusability of components.
+This enables developers to focus more on application-specific logic and customization, maximizing productivity and efficiency.

 ## Tech Stack
 - **Spring Boot**: Backend API development and dependency injection
 - **Vaadin Flow**: Frontend UI components for building interactive applications
 - **HOCON**: Configuration format that is compact, readable, and supports imports

-## Core Architecture and Basic Functions
+## Core Architecture and Key Features
-- **Modular UI System**: The UI follows a modular structure, with factories operating at various levels (e.g., Component List Factory, Factory System).
+- **Modular Architecture**: The Architecture is modular and flexible on every level (see [Architecture](#Architecture))
-- **Flexible Configuration System**: Utilizes HOCON for dynamic configuration.
-Examples demonstrate how to configure different parts of the application.
+- **Flexible Configuration System**: Uses HOCON for dynamic configuration, making it easy to set up various parts of the application.
-- **Database Schema Validation**: The `TurboCRUDDatabaseSchemaValidator` validates the database schema against the application’s configuration at startup.
+- **Database Schema Validation**: The `TurboCRUDDatabaseSchemaValidator` checks that the database schema matches the configuration at startup.
 - **Dynamic Routing**: The `DynamicRoute` class enables routing based on configuration files, allowing flexible route management.
-- **UI Components and Factories**: Several factory implementations, such as `DefaultEntityDetailFactoryImpl`, `DefaultEntityItemCardFactoryImpl`, and `DefaultRouteFactoryImpl`, are available for configuring UI components dynamically.
+- **UI Components and Factories**: Factory implementations like `DefaultEntityDetailFactoryImpl` and `DefaultEntityItemCardFactoryImpl` dynamically configure UI components.
-- **Entity Management**: The `GenericEntity` and `TurboCRUDEntityManagerService` classes provide generic entity management capabilities.
+- **Low Code Entity Management**: The `GenericEntity` and `TurboCRUDEntityManagerService` handle generic entity management based on the database schema.
-- **Internationalization Support**: Translations are integrated from the start for a multi-language experience.
+- **i18n Support**
-- **Customizable Icons**: Icons can be easily swapped or customized.
+- **Customizable Icons**
-- **Support for Entity Relationships**: Add, remove, and view relationships between entities (1:n)
+- **Entity Relationship Support**: Manage relationships between entities (1:n).

-## Roadmap (in no specific order)
+## Roadmap (in no particular order)
-- **Additional support for Entity Relationships**: Add, remove, and view relationships between entities (1:1, n:m)
+- **Extended Entity Relationship Support**: Add, remove, and view relationships (1:1, n:m).
+- **Form Navigation**: Enable navigation in forms to other / custom routes.
-- **Nested Hierarchies**: Support navigating nested data structures
+- **Nested Hierarchies**
-- **Field Validation**: Support for simple cases of validation also add custom hooks for complex validation cases
+- **Field Validation**: Add support for basic and advanced field validation hooks.
-- **Media Support**: Enable media handling in forms and views
+- **Media Support**: Enable adding, removing, and viewing media (as field and as a collection)
-- **User and Role Management & Authentication** (optionally using Authentik)
+- **User and Role Management & Authentication**: (optionally using Authentik)
-- **Additional Form Controls**: Radiobutton Group, Select Group, etc.
+- **Additional Form Controls**: Add controls like Radio Button Groups and Select Groups, Links etc.
-- **Role-Based Access Control (RBAC)**: Configurable via HOCON
+- **Role-Based Access Control (RBAC)**
-- **Entity Versioning**: Track versions of entities
+- **Entity Versioning**
-- **Entity Auditing**: Support for auditing entity changes
+- **Entity Auditing**
-- **Hook Points**: Add hook points for customization
+- **Hook Points**: Add custom hook points for further flexibility.
-- **Custom Repositories**: Enable integration with custom repositories
+- **Custom Repositories**: Enable integration of custom data repositories.
-- **Filters**: The entities shown in the Route Types "grid", "list", "master-detail" cannot be filtered.
+- **Route Filters**: Add filtering for entity lists in "grid", "list", and "master-detail" routes.
+- **Prefiltered Routes**: Show only specific items in routes as needed.
-- **Additional Routes**
+- **Additional Routes**:
     - **Calendar Route**
     - **Kanban Route**
     - **Map Route**
-  - **Generic Block Route**: Add support for generic blocks and implement a flexible factory system for block routes
+    - **Generic Block Route**: Support for generic blocks with flexible factory systems.
-- **Allow adding custom Routes to the Menu**
+- **Custom Menu Routes**: Allow adding custom routes to the menu.
-- **Allow navigating from Form to custom Routes**
+- **Alternative Collection Editing**: Provide alternative ways to the dialog to edit a Collection (see [Architecture](#Architecture)).
+- **Multiple Forms in Detail Views**: Support so a Detail can contain multiple forms (see [Architecture](#Architecture)).
+- **Configuration Pre-Checks**: Add checks to validate configuration before runtime.
+- **Styling**: Improve styling options.
+- **Check Database Index**: Since the UI and the Database is defined in a machine parsable format it is possible to check if fitting indices are available

 ## Data Handling and Management
 TurboCRUD uses an H2 database for development, managed by the custom class `TurboCRUDEntityManagerService`.
 The `TurboCRUDDatabaseSchemaValidator` ensures the database schema matches the HOCON configuration at startup.